Nurturing success through mentorship

 At Stantec, we are committed to challenging and empowering our work force to exceed their professional and life goals.
 Our mentoring program provides professional development, connections with peers, and exposure to projects across the firm, thereby strengthening our teams and helping individuals grow.
-For two members of our interior design team—Rebecca Keehner, and Jen Taylor—being a part of the mentor program was a career-enhancing experience.
+For one member of our interior design team—Rebecca Keehner—being a part of the mentor program was a career-enhancing experience.

-For Rebecca, being a mentor to Jen became more than an opportunity to support a colleague, it helped her think about her profession and experience in a completely different light.
+For Rebecca, being a mentor became more than an opportunity to support a colleague, it helped her think about her profession and experience in a completely different light.

-“I was surprised at how much I learned from my discussions with Jen,” Rebecca said.
+“I was surprised at how much I learned,” Rebecca said.
 “In some ways, being asked, ‘How do you do this?’ made me think about my processes in greater detail.
 As a result, I ended up formalizing some of my day-to-day tasks that I’d previously just thought of as being intuitive.”

 “Our calls were incredibly rewarding,” Rebecca said.
 “I found discussing work with someone who is as passionate about your field as you are almost therapeutic.
 Being able to have a conversation about processes, design and leadership often felt reenergizing and made me feel excited to go back to work.”